crimx/observable-hooks/docs/guide/core-concepts.md

 ## Observable to Normal

-Almost every RxJS-React binding libraries provide ways to connect observable values to React state.
+Almost every RxJS-React binding library provides ways to connect observable values to React state.

 ### Observable to State